AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

   The named metadata of an image.

+  If there is no metadata whose name matches, the expression will not have any substitution made and an error will be issued.

   The *imagename* may be one of: `TOP` (the top or current image), `IMG[i]` describing the i-th image on the stack (thus `TOP` is a synonym for `IMG[0]`, the next image on the stack is `IMG[1]`, etc.), or `IMG[name]`